 Source: "Types of Health Insurance Coverage by Age.
 Broward County, Florida."
-American FactFinder.
-2015 American Community Survey 1-Year Estimates.
+2021 American Community Survey 1-Year Estimates.
 United States Census Bureau.
 Web.
-Aug 2018.

-In Broward County in 2018, over 79.5% of the population over age 65 was enrolled in Medicare and/or Medicaid.
-However not all of the Medicare options offer equal coverage.
+Nov 2022.
+In Broward County in 2021, over 79.6% of the population over age 65 was enrolled in Medicare and/or Medicaid.
+However not all the Medicare options offer equal coverage.
 For participants enrolled in Medicare Part C, or Medicare Advantage, coverage options and associated copays and premiums can be very different.

-In Broward County, 50% of Medicare-eligible individuals are enrolled in Medicare Advantage plans.
-This information is important to assessing the community health needs because often times the Medicare Advantage insurers will not consistently direct patients to a rehabilitation facility.
+Often, the Medicare Advantage insurers will not consistently direct patients to a rehabilitation facility.
 Candidates are often directed to sub-acute nursing homes which provide different services, and therefore access to rehabilitation is restricted.